bootdotdev/blog/content/news/introducing-boots-ai-code-explainer.md

   - "/img/800/bootsprofile.webp.webp"
 ---

-Learning to code isn’t easy; frankly, I’d be wary of anyone who tells you that it is.
-Hopefully, you’re primarily learning by writing and reading *a lot* of code.
-As you code, you’ll run into roadblocks and bumps, and having a mentor that can answer your questions is an unbelievable advantage.
+Learning to code isn't easy; frankly, I'd be wary of anyone who tells you that it is.
+Hopefully, you're primarily learning by writing and reading *a lot* of code.
+As you code, you'll run into roadblocks and bumps, and having a mentor that can answer your questions is an unbelievable advantage.

-Here at [Boot.dev](https://boot.dev) I don’t offer 1-on-1 mentorship, but we do have a fantastic Discord server where you can ask questions and get answers from the community.
+Here at [Boot.dev](https://boot.dev) I don't offer 1-on-1 mentorship, but we do have a fantastic Discord server where you can ask questions and get answers from the community.
 Trouble is, sometimes it takes a while to get an answer from a human.

-That’s why we brought in Boots!
+That's why we brought in Boots!

 > Boots: Greetings!

 Hello, Boots!
 Boots can instantly explain any snippet of code, right from the Boot.dev editor.
-He’s even right most of the time.
+He's even right most of the time.

 > Boots: You flatter me.

-It’s well deserved.
-Although, we feel the need to remind you that Boots *can* be wrong, and that he doesn’t replace good old-fashioned human help in every scenario.
+It's well deserved.
+Although, we feel the need to remind you that Boots *can* be wrong, and that he doesn't replace good old-fashioned human help in every scenario.

 > Boots: Yes, my help is, unfortunately, of the "new-fashioned, Ursan" variety.